Maiden's Prayer: In country music

-"Maiden's Prayer" was released in May 1941, and quickly hit number 1 on June 28, 1941, in The Billboard's "Hillbilly and Foreign Record Hits Of the Month".
+"Maiden's Prayer" was released in May 1941, and quickly hit number one on June 28, 1941, in Billboard's "Hillbilly and Foreign Record Hits Of the Month".

-Relatively few country singers have covered "Maiden's Prayer" with vocals, but they include Ray Price on his tribute album San Antonio Rose (1962) and Willie Nelson on his album Red Headed Stranger (on the 2000 CD reissue but not the 1975 LP).
+Relatively few country singers have covered "Maiden's Prayer" with vocals, but they include Ray Price on his tribute album San Antonio Rose (1962) and Willie Nelson on his album Red Headed Stranger (on the 2000 CD reissue, but not the 1975 LP).
 Both singers used the lyrics written by Wills with minor variations, e.g. the maiden is an Indian in Price's version.
 Also the Everly Brothers recorded a rendition of the song in 1973.

 Wills recorded the song a third time on the 1963 album Bob Wills Sings and Plays.
 When he was inducted into the Nashville Songwriters Hall of Fame in 1970, "Maiden's Prayer" was one of the works cited.

 In popular media

-Probably the most memorable use of "Maiden's Prayer" is in the 1930 opera Rise and Fall of the City of Mahagonny by Kurt Weill and Bertolt Brecht.
-The song appears midway through act 1; it is played on an out-of-tune piano at a honky-tonk frequented by prostitutes and their clients.
+The "Maiden's Prayer" is quoted in the 1930 opera Rise and Fall of the City of Mahagonny by Kurt Weill and Bertolt Brecht.
+It appears midway through act 1, played on an out-of-tune piano at a honky-tonk frequented by prostitutes and their clients.
 Jakob Schmidt, one of the denizens of Mahagonny, refers to the song as "ewige Kunst" ("eternal art").

 "Maiden's Prayer" is heard off-stage in act 4 of Three Sisters by Anton Chekhov.
 "Maiden's Prayer" appears as an insert piano song in the anime series Strawberry Panic.
 "Maiden's Prayer" is played by garbage trucks in Taiwan.
-As residents have to take out their own trash, the garbage truck signals everyone to do so with the melody of this piece, along with Beethoven's Für Elise.
+As residents have to take out their own trash, the garbage truck signals everyone to do so with the melody of this piece, along with Beethoven's "Für Elise".

 The Rodgers and Hart standard "It Never Entered My Mind" refers to this song in the penultimate line.